aeberdinelli/js-guidelines/README.md

 // response will be of type User and the IDE will get full autocomplete options too const response = Request<User>(1);
 ```

+### Monorepo?
+If you have a React/Node app and a monorepo, you can share your types between both parts of the app.
+This way, you only have to update the types in one place and is easier to maintain.

 # };